kentlouisetonino/kentlouisetonino/certification/online-computing-courses.md

 ### Description
 #

-> - Below are the certificates of the courses I've studied online.
+> - Below are the `Computing` certificates of the courses I've studied online.

 <br />